yepengliu/TrojText/README.md

 ## Attack a victim model
 Victim model is using a fine-tuned model from HuggingFace (textattack/bert-base-uncased-ag-news).
-The best score the model achieved on this task was 0.9514473684210526, as measured by the eval set accuracy, found after 3 epochs.
+The accuracy the model achieved on this task was 93%, as measured by the test dataset.

 Use the following training script to attack a fine-tuned transformer model from HuggingFace:
 ```